SOME “STRANGE” PARROT BEHAVIORS

 7. Some of the things individual parrots do are actually quite strange and we will probably never completely figure out what the heck the bird is doing.
 We can make guesses and some that I have read have been very strange.
 Someone wrote to me that they thought that parrots plucked because they had seen us naked.
 Another person thought the reason cockatoos chased toes was because the toes reminded the birds as toes?

 Sticking the toe into a nostril as far as it goes is probably a very logical behavior.
 My guess is that it is most often part of normal grooming.
 Parrots groom by “rezipping” and straightening their feathers with their beaks.
 During this cleaning process, they continually rub their beaks into the feathers.
 Certainly, some of their feather dust gets into their nares.
-Often, when my grey, Whodee, grooms himself, he finishes by sticking his toenail into his nostril (one at a time) as far he can.
+Often, when my caique, Spikey LeBec, groomed himself, he finished by sticking his toenail into his nostril (one at a time) as far he can.
 When he pulls his toe out, he creates a big sneeze — a good way to get all that dust out of his nasal passages!
+It seems to be common in many parrot species but especially those with a lot of powder down.
+It also may just feel good?

 Could a parrot chew his nails because he sees a person do it?
-Possibly, but it is more likely to be a part of normal grooming for most parrots.
+Possibly, but it is more likely to be a part of normal grooming for most parrots, perhaps to sharpen them.
+Wild parrots need sharp nails for climbing.
 Sometimes, just as with people, chewing nails is a displacement behavior.
 A parrot that is shy or uncomfortable may chew on his toenails as a way to channel nervous energy away from what is making him uncomfortable.
 An African grey that I bird sit often chews on his nails when he knows I want to take him out of his cage because he doesn’t quite trust me yet.
 After I talk with him quietly with lowered energy, he will step on my hand.

 If a parrot waves his foot around, it may have to do with balance, getting your attention, because it feels good, or maybe he has watched you do your nails and wave them around trying to dry them?
 Or he could have watched you wave goodbye and picked it up to communicate with you.
 Teaching a parrot to wave with its foot is actually a fairly simple trick.